“Don’t spoil a good story by telling the truth.” — Isabella Stewart Gardner

 3. Rembrandt, Self Portrait Age 23

-Gardner's three other Rembrandt's were stolen in a monumental art heist, which I discuss below.
+Gardner’s three other Rembrandt’s were stolen in the greatest art heist in art history, which I discuss below.
+This painting was cut out of its frame, but inexplicably left behind.

 Gardner went to great lengths to obtain this piece, finally purchasing it from the Ehrich Galleries when, after a visit, the owner fell “under the spell of [Gardner’s] enchanted palace.”

-It is oddly on display in the Dutch Room where it sits in stark contrast to more ornate paintings.
+This Baroque piece is oddly on display in the Dutch Room, where it sits in stark contrast to more subdued paintings.

 Titian is widely considered the most important painter of the 16th century Venetian school.
 At the time she acquired the painting, Gardner set a world record for her purchase, outbidding representatives of the Louvre and London’s National Gallery.

-The painting was originally a fresco in the artist's house.
+Most of Piero’s work is in situ in Italy.
+This painting was originally a fresco in the artist’s house.
 When Isabella bought it, it was detached with a portion of the supporting wall.
-This is the only Pierro Della Francesca fresco outside italy.
+This is the only Piero fresco outside Italy.

 Gardner’s other Raphael, Count Tomasso Inghirami ,1515-16, is also in the Raphael Room on the wall above the small panel.